 I liked that I could combine engineering with the liberal arts, such as classics and languages.
 I wanted to learn Spanish and French.
 Through my course work, I now have full professional proficiency in Spanish, and I’m working on my French.
 I’m interested in classics, too; in particular how ancient civilizations solved problems with limited technology and resources.
 My first-year preceptorial was on water, and I was particularly impressed with the Roman aqueduct system.
 At Union, I also was drawn to the undergraduate research opportunities and the small classes that encourage strong student-professor relationships.

 What comes next to you?

 I will be applying to grad schools.
 Professor Bucinell has already helped me in planning my future.
-On campus, I took advantage of opportunities to network through the Becker Career Center, especially at its career fairs.
+On campus, I took advantage of opportunities to network through the Career Center in Becker Hall, especially at its career fairs.
 I also reached out to other faculty who could guide me in my path.
 Union professors are very friendly and approachable and have an open door policy.
 You walk in, and they talk to you.
 That’s been really exciting for me.
 In the meantime, I was selected to be a Union Minerva Fellow in rural Ecuador for nine months.
 I’m stationed in Estero de Platano, a very poor village close to the center of the recent earthquake.
 I’m applying my mechanical engineering skills to civic projects and community development sites.
 Essentially, I’m helping with whatever the community needs.